Downtown Cincinnati: Culture

-Media

-The Cincinnati Enquirer, the daily citywide newspaper, has its headquarters downtown, as does the alternative newspaper Cincinnati CityBeat.

-Transportation
+The Backstage District that sprang up around the Aronoff Center contains nightlife and dining options.

+Parks

+Often considered to be the heart of Cincinnati, Fountain Square is located in the center of the Central Business District.
+The 1871 dedicated Tyler Davidson Fountain stands prominently on the often busy city square.
+Other city parks located Downtown are Lytle Park and Piatt Park.

+Infrastructure

 Downtown is a transportation hub for the entire region.
 Downtown is served by Fort Washington Way which connects interstates 71 and 75 with Route 50.

 Southwest Ohio Regional Transit Authority operates public transportation with its transit hub at Government Square.
-The downtown area is also served by the Cincinnati Bell Connector, a streetcar line that connects downtown with Over-the-Rhine.
+The downtown area is also served by the Connector, a streetcar line that connects downtown with Over-the-Rhine.